michaelmelanson/spiking-neural-net/README.md

 # spiking-neural-net

 This is a Rust library, plus some example tools, that simulates a spiking neural network.

-It currently supports a Hindmarsh-Rose model.
+It currently supports a (Hindmarsh-Rose model)[https://en.wikipedia.org/wiki/Hindmarsh%E2%80%93Rose_model] which can simulate most types of spiking behaviour seen in biological neurons.

+Tests on my development machine show that it can simulate a network of about 1300 neurons in real-time when built in release mode.

 ## Status